 All prerequisite coursework must be completed with GPA of 3.0 or above; individual course grades must be a C or better:

 Note: All prerequisites must have been completed within 10 years* from the year of application.
 All prerequisites must be completed, via official transcript, by Aug.
 1 of the program start year.
 Because prerequisite courses establish the framework for the PA program, all prerequisite courses must be completed at an institution of higher learning.
-Advanced placement courses taken in high school will not be accepted as meeting the prerequisite requirements for application to the Master of Science in PA Studies program.

 Applicants must report every college course attempted in the Coursework section of the CASPA application, including those courses later repeated for a higher grade.
 CASPA GPAs include ALL courses completed with grades/credits, even if they were later repeated for a higher grade.